-The 30-day rule in the stock market -- commonly referred to as the "wash sale" rule" -- affects the taxable gains and losses on stocks you sell.
+The 30-day rule in the stock market – commonly referred to as the "wash sale" rule – affects the taxable gains and losses on stocks you sell.
 The purpose of the rule is to prevent you from selling stock for a tax loss and buying it right back.

-If you sell an investment at a loss, the loss is called a capital loss and can be used to reduce your taxable income.
+If you sell an investment at a loss, it's called a capital loss and it can be used to reduce your taxable income.
 Capital losses are credited against any capital gains you have for the year and excess losses can be used to reduce the amount of your regular taxable income.
-The wash sale rule prevents you from selling shares of stock and buying the stock right back just to take a loss you can write off on your taxes.
-The wash sale rule does not apply to gains.
-If you sell a stock for a profit and buy it right back, you still owe taxes on the gain.
+The wash sale rule prevents you from selling shares of stock and buying the stock right back just so you can take a loss that you can write off on your taxes.

 Buying back a "substantially identical" investment within the 30 days triggers the wash sale rule.
 For example, if you sell stock shares and buy a stock option on the same company, it would trigger a wash sale and invalidate any tax loss from the sale of the shares.

 When the Rule Does Not Apply